tragetraje/Practical-JavaScript/notes.md

   };
   ```

-  Storing our data in an object will help to organize our code as well, everything related to todos will be inside one object
+  Storing our data in an object will help to organise our code as well, everything related to todos will be inside one object

   Follow along app.js file